 - If you want to experience an extreme continental climate, Nur-Sultan is ideal for you.
 The weather is very diverse and depends on the season: in summer temperature can rise to 30*C, whereas during winter, it can go 40*C below zero, which makes it the second coldest capital in the world after the Ulaanbaatar in Mongolia.

 - Nur-Sultan is to become a financial center of the Central Asian region, since the Astana International Financial Centre, a financial hub, opened in 2018.
-Under its umbrella, the Astana International Exchange (AIX), Astana Financial Services Authority (AFSA), AIFC Court, and International Arbitration Centre have opened and now working under a good pace.
+Under its umbrella, the Astana International Exchange (AIX), Astana Financial Services Authority (AFSA), AIFC Court, and International Arbitration Centre have opened and now working at a good pace.

 - Nur-Sultan became the face of the state and entered the list of 30 best cities in the world.
-Today it is the center of the Eurasian space, accepting various forums, congresses and other events of international importance.
+Today it is the center of the Eurasian space, accepting various forums, congresses, and other events of international importance.

-- The Congresses of Leaders of World and Traditional Religions, the Astana Economic Forum and other internationally significant events are held on a regular basis.
+- The Congresses of Leaders of World and Traditional Religions, the Astana Economic Forum, and other internationally significant events are held on a regular basis.
 The historic OSCE Summit was held, the jubilee summits of SCO and OIC were held.
 The capital of the republic hosted participants and guests of the VII Winter Asian Games.
-In 2017, Nur-Sultan hosted the international exhibition EXPO -2017, the 27th Congress of the World Association of Cardiovascular and Thoracic Surgeons and many other events.
+In 2017, Nur-Sultan hosted the international exhibition EXPO -2017, the 27th Congress of the World Association of Cardiovascular and Thoracic Surgeons, and many other events.

 - In 1999, at the initiative of UNESCO, the capital of Kazakhstan was awarded the title of City of Peace.
 A convenient location in the center of the Eurasian continent makes Astana an economically advantageous transport, communication and logistics center, a kind of Transit Bridge between Europe and Asia.